ejikeugba/serp/JOSS/paper.md

   CY:4          |   1.162    (0.905) |    1.158   (0.892) |

-Table: Estimates and standard errors (in parenthesis) of regression coefficients of the non-penalized (via vglm) and penalized (via serp) NPOM of the wine dataset, with Temperature-warm (TW) and Contact-yes (CY) as predictors.
+Table: Estimates and standard errors (in parenthesis) of regression coefficients of the non-penalized (via vglm) and penalized (via serp) NPOM of the wine dataset, with Temperature:warm (TW) and Contact:yes (CY) as predictors.